Wednesday, September 6, 2023

 ....................................................................................................................................................

-The third one is one of the bravest men of the Hoof-Rattle warrior society, also known as Elk Soldiers.
+The third one is one of the bravest men of the Hoof-Rattle warrior society, also known as Elk Soldiers or Crooked Lance.

 The two bravest men in this Warrior Society carried each a crooked lance wrapped in otter skin with pendants of eagle feathers.
 The rest of the members of this society carried straight lances wrapped in otter skin, but, appart from this, there wasn't much common regalia.
 This warrior wears a warshirt with scalps and a stand-up warbonnet (typical of both Cheyenne and Blackfeet) to show his high warrior status.